refinedev/refine/documentation/blog/2023-08-12-react-admin-vs-refine.md

 **Advanced Integration Guides**: refine's guides enable smooth integration with other tools and platforms, amplifying its utility in your projects.

-**refineWeek Tutorial Series**: The refineWeek initiative brings you a week-long tutorial series, collaborating with prominent open-source projects like Strapi and Supabase.
+**RefineWeek Tutorial Series**: The RefineWeek initiative brings you a week-long tutorial series, collaborating with prominent open-source projects like Strapi and Supabase.
 Dive into hands-on experiences that showcase refine's potential in building complete CRUD applications.

 **Technical Blog**: refine's technical blog is a valuable resource for staying updated on refine, front-end trends, and web development insights.
 Gain deep insights into complex concepts, emerging trends, and practical tips.